Monday, March 27, 2017

 • “If families read together for 20 minutes a day, 7 days a week, they get more than 121 hours of bonding time every year!”
 (Remember, classrooms are like families!)

-• You show them that you like reading and your positive example will lead them to enjoying it as well.
+• You show them that you like reading and your positive example will lead them to enjoy it as well.

 • It prepares kids for academic success by, “building their vocabulary, language and literacy skills, while improving concentration, curiosity and memory”